oksktank/react-native-pure-chart/README.md

 ## Contributing

 Contributions are welcome.
-Any kind of contribution, such as writing a documentaion, bug fix, or solving issues are helpful.
+Any kind of contribution, such as writing a documentation, bug fix, or solving issues are helpful.

 The `master` branch of this repository contains the latest stable release of *react-native-pure-chart*.
 In general, pull requests should be submitted from a separate branch starting from the `develop` branch.